apacheignite/documentation/data-grid/geospatial-queries.md

 [block:callout]
 {
   "type": "success",
-  "body": "A ready-to-be-run example, that demonstrates the usage of geospatial queries in Ignite, can be found [here](https://github.com/dmagda/geospatial)."
+  "body": "A ready-to-be-run example, that demonstrates the usage of geospatial queries in Ignite, can be found [here](https://github.com/dmagda/geospatial).", "title": "Complete Example"
 }
 [/block]